rasa/out-of-one-many/README.md

 Your system will reboot, and ooom will run automatically, and will shutwon (power off) the system when done.

+## Limitations

+Ooom does not yet allow you to move the `/boot` directory.

 ## Dependencies

+Ooom depends on the following:

 	* apt-get (Debian, Ubuntu, Mint, etc.)
 	* sudo access